 - Remove any sucker shoots.
 These are shoots that grow near the base of the tree, off the trunk or near it.
 Remove sucker shoots as soon as you see them, don't wait for winter or summer.

 - Remove water shoots.
 Watershoots grow straight upwards and don't produce fruit.
 They sap strength from the tree and shade fruit and lower branches.

 - Prune any branches that grow downwards.
 These branches don't provide fruit and can cause a branch to weaken over time and break.

 - Remove crossing or rubbing branches.
 Branches that cross will eventually cause rubbing, which opens the tree up to disease and insects.

 - Keep the center of the tree clear.
 Prune inward growing branches to keep the center of the tree clear for airflow and to avoid shading your fruit.
 You don’t want overpopulation of foliage because it’s going to shade it too much and will keep your fruit from becoming ripe.
 If you have a lot of younger shoots growing straight into the center of the tree, remove them.

 - Choose well placed lateral branches to maintain healthy scaffolding.
 You want to make sure you don't have branches that are right on top of one another.
 They'll shade the lower branch and create an uneven tree.
 These branches should grow outwards rather than upward and be 4 to 6 inches apart.

-Remove lower branches, especially any that are within 2 feet of the ground on dwarf or semi-dwarf trees and within 4 feet of the ground on standard apple trees.
+- Remove lower branches, especially those within two feet of the ground on dwarf or semi-dwarf trees and within four feet on standard apple trees.